 An eligible participant may enroll directly with the CEC only to participate under Incentive Option 1 and only if enrollment through the participant's load-serving entity is not possible.
 For example, if the load-serving entity is not enrolled as a DSGS provider or is not offering DSGS Program participation for that type of customer or load reduction resource.
-Residential customers are not eligible for direct enrollment in Option 1.
 A POU customer participant must obtain a written statement from its POU stating that the POU does not object to the participant enrolling directly in the DSGS Program.
 The CEC will work with the participant's load-serving entity, as appropriate, to confirm eligibility as soon as practicable.

-The required application information for each incentive option is described in Chapters 3-6.
+The required application information for each incentive option is described in Chapters 3-5.